From Anecdotal Evidence to Quantitative Evaluation Methods: A Systematic Review on Evaluating Explainable AI: Introduction

 \paragraph{Contributions.} This survey contributes to the demand for XAI evaluation methods with a systematic review on the evaluation of explainability and interpretability\footnote{Regarding terminology: `interpretability' and `explainability' are closely related and often used interchangeably in the XAI context~\cite{carvalho_machine_2019,burkart2021survey}.
 We equate them in this survey as well.
-The same holds for `explainable artificial intelligence' and `interpretable machine learning'.} methods.
-Specifically, we collected 606 papers (2014-2020) published at twelve flagship computer science conferences in a structured manner, of which 312 introduced an XAI method\footnote{Our annotated dataset is available on an interactive website at \url{https://utwente-dmb.github.io/xai-papers/}} (Section~\ref{sec:strategy_initial_selection}).
-Analysis of this set of papers results in quantitative insights into the extent and nature of research activity in XAI and the evaluation of the resulting explanations (Section~\ref{sec:results_g2_g3}).
+The same holds for `explainable artificial intelligence' and `interpretable machine learning'.
+See also Section~\ref{sec:definitions_terminology}.} methods.
+Specifically, we collected 606 papers (2014-2020) published at twelve flagship computer science conferences in a structured manner, of which 312 introduced an XAI method~(Section~\ref{sec:paper_selection}).
+Our categorization of explainable AI methods is available on our interactive website at \url{https://utwente-dmb.github.io/xai-papers/}.
+Analysis of this set of papers provide quantitative insights into the extent and nature of research activity in XAI and the evaluation of the resulting explanations (Section~\ref{sec:results_g2_g3}).
 For instance, we have found that feature importance is the most common explanation type and that the majority of XAI methods explain single predictions rather than providing global insights about the model reasoning.
 Moreover, 1 in 3 papers evaluate exclusively with anecdotal evidence, and 1 in 5 papers evaluate with a user study.
-Additionally, we argue that explainability is a multi-faceted concept and make this explicit with our \emph{Co-12 properties} on explanation quality to identify what properties constitute a good explanation.
-We use these as categorization scheme for the analysis of quantitative evaluation methods used in papers that introduce, apply or evaluate an XAI method (361 papers in total).
+Additionally, we argue that explainability is a multi-faceted concept and make this explicit with our \emph{Co-12 properties} of explanation quality.
+We use Co-12 as categorization scheme for the analysis of quantitative evaluation methods in papers that introduce, apply or evaluate an XAI method (361 papers in total).
 As a result, Section~\ref{sec:quantitative_evaluation_metrics} presents an overview of quantitative evaluation and benchmarking methods for explainable AI.
 Hence, we address the frequently reported lack of quantitative evaluation methods~\cite{gilpin_explaining_2018,adadi_peeking_2018,barredo_arrieta_explainable_2020,guidotti2018survey,leavitt_towards_2020} and respond to the call for automated and quantifiable evaluation metrics for robust and falsifiable explainability research~\cite{leavitt_towards_2020}.
 We hope that our collection of evaluation methods will facilitate a more complete and inclusive evaluation for objectively validating and comparing new and existing XAI methods.
-Our aim is that our overview serves as a handbook for researchers and practitioners that are looking for suitable evaluation methods to evaluate multiple aspects of their XAI method.
+Our overview can serve as a handbook for researchers and practitioners that are looking for suitable evaluation methods to evaluate multiple aspects of their XAI method.
 Lastly, Section~\ref{sec:research_opportunities} discusses the implications of our results and identifies research opportunities for the XAI domain.
+The most promising potential we see for XAI research is to shift from evaluating explanations to incorporating explanation quality metrics into the training process to optimize for explainability.